Sem@$K$: Is my knowledge graph embedding model semantic-aware?: Motivations and problem formulation

 \subsection{Problem formulation}

 The traditional evaluation of KGEMs solely based on rank-based metrics can be flawed for several reasons.
 First, KGEMs benchmarked on the same test sets can exhibit very similar results.
 Using only rank-based metrics, the final choice only depends on the best achieved MRR and/or Hits@$K$.
 This raises the questions whether the chosen model is actually the best one, or whether its slight superiority over other KGEMs can be due to other factors such as better hyperparameter tuning or better modeling of a relational pattern highly present in the test set.
 Moreover, using only rank-based metrics does not provide the full picture of KGEM quality for the downstream LP task, as some dimensions of KGEMs are left unassessed (see Section~\ref{relatedwork}).
 In this work, contrary to the mainstream approach consisting in comparing KGEM performance exclusively in terms of rank-based metrics, the trained KGEMs are also evaluated in terms of Sem@$K$ which measures the ability of KGEMs to predict semantically valid triples with respect to the domain and range of relations.
-In particular, the following research questions are addressed: \begin{itemize} \item RQ1: how semantic-aware agnostic KGEMs are? \item RQ2: how the evaluation of KGEM semantic awareness should adapt to the typology of KGs? \item RQ3: does the evaluation of KGEM semantic awareness offer different conclusions on the relative superiority of some KGEMs compared to rank-based metrics? \end{itemize}